King's Regiment (Liverpool): Colonial wars (1881–1914)

 "D" Company of the 1st King's, Wellington Barracks, Halifax, Nova Scotia, early 1890s.

 The Cardwell–Childers reforms from the 1860s to the 1880s substantially reorganised the British Army, principally by amalgamating single-battalion regiments to form regiments of multiple battalions.
-The King's, which already had two regular battalions, did not amalgamate, but did adopt a new title on the numbering system's abolition.
+(Note: See List of British Army regiments (1881)) The King's, which already had two regular battalions, did not amalgamate, but did adopt a new title on the numbering system's abolition.
 Thus, on 1 July 1881, the two battalions of the 8th (The King's) Regiment of Foot became the 1st and 2nd Battalions, The King's (Liverpool) Regiment.
 The 8th Foot had been associated with Liverpool since 1873, when it became allocated to the town's 13th Brigade Depot.
-Regular regiments gained auxiliary battalions through the integration of the militia and volunteers, of which nine from Lancashire and the Isle of Man transferred to the King's and ultimately became part of the Special Reserve and Territorial Force.
+Regular regiments gained auxiliary battalions through the integration of the militia and Volunteers, of which nine from Lancashire and the Isle of Man transferred to the King's and ultimately became part of the Special Reserve and Territorial Force.

 The battalions after the 1881 reforms included: